ventus-ag/documentation/content/products/compute/virtual-machines.md

     💡 The default Firewall allows outgoing Internet access but restricts incoming connections, except from resources in the same Firewall group.

-  - *Tags* - optional; use this field to assign tags to the VM.
   - *Volume size (GB)* - provide the preferred disk size for the VM;
     valid range: 10–1000 GiB;
     minimal available size for Linux VMs - 10 GB; for Windows VMs - 50 GB;
     by default, "50 GB" is pre-selected.
-  - *Delete Volume after VM deletion* – enable this option to automatically delete the volume when the VM is removed.
+  - *Delete Volume after VM deletion* – enable this option to automatically delete the volume when the VM is removed;
+  - *Advanced settings* - optional; check this box to expand additional fields:
+    - *Cloud-init data* - a script or YAML config executed on the VM's first boot (see [Create a Virtual Machine with Cloud-init](#create-a-virtual-machine-with-cloud-init));
+    - *Tags* - assign one or more tags to the VM.

 After these steps, the newly created Windows VM will be added to the *Virtual Machine page* with the status ACTIVE:
 ![](../../../assets/images/vms/8.png?classes=border,shadow)